AnyChart/docs.anychart.com/Quick_Start/Downloading_AnyChart.md

 ====================

 ###Downloading
-Latest AnyChart 7.x files can be downloaded from these locations.
-To download these files, right-click the links below and select "Save as..." from the context menu.
+We have produced 3 different options according to your needs or preferences.
+To download the latest version of AnyChart, choose the most suitable option, right-click the link below and select "Save as..." from the context menu.
 * Production edition - [anychart.min.js](http://anychart.com/products/anychart7/download/?file=anychart.min.js&version=7.0.0) <span style="color:#898989;">(145Kb gzip)</span>
 * Development edition - [anychart.dev.min.js](http://anychart.com/products/anychart7/download/?file=anychart.dev.min.js&version=7.0.0) <span style="color:#898989;">(147Kb gzip)</span>
 * Binaries package - [anychart.zip](http://anychart.com/products/anychart7/download/7.0.0/anychart.zip) <span style="color:#898989;">(360Kb)</span>

 ###Using AnyChart with a CDN
-<a href="http://en.wikipedia.org/wiki/Content\_delivery\_network" target="_blank">CDN</a> can offer a performance benefit by hosting AnyChart on servers spread across the globe.
-This also offers an advantage that if the visitor to your web page has already downloaded a copy of AnyChart from the same CDN, it won't have to be downloaded again.
+<a href="http://en.wikipedia.org/wiki/Content\_delivery\_network" target="_blank">CDN</a> can offer a performance benefit by hosting AnyChart on servers spread across the world.
+As a consequence, another advantage of using CDN is no need for your customers in downloading AnyChart.

-To use AnyChart CDN, simply reference the file directly from http://cdn.anychart.com/ in the script tag:
+To use AnyChart CDN, simply reference the file from your page using the script tag:
 ```
     <script>
         <script src="//cdn.anychart.com/js/latest/anychart.min.js"></script>
     </script>
 ```

-### Differences between production and developers editions
+### Production vs development editions
-Developers edition contains  debug functionality, which may be useful to debug you code in old browser version (IE6 e.g).
+Developers' edition contains  debug functionality, which may be useful to debug your code in old browser version (IE6 e.g).
 Also it provides some log information in console, such as misconfiguration warnings.

 ### Binaries package content
-Binaries package contains all resources you may need to work with AnyChary:
+Binaries package contains all resources you may need to work with AnyChart:
 * _demos/_ - chart gallery adapted to work offline,
 * _js/_ - JavaScript binaries folder,
   * _anychart.min.js_ - production edition,